reiv27/abb_programming_labs/README.md

-# abb_programming_labs
+# Sirius University Course: "An introduction to designing, building, and testing robotic applications"

-Laboratory work at Sirius University on the course "An introduction to designing, building, and testing robotic applications"
+This repository contains materials and code related to the Sirius University course titled "An introduction to designing, building, and testing robotic applications".
+In this course, students learn about working with ABB robotic manipulators and programming them for various applications.
+The focus is on robotic system development, programming, and testing, with practical exercises using ABB robots.

+## Course Assignments
+- Lab1: Assignment on System Identification in Matlab